The IAS Graduate Office provides advising to all currently enrolled students in the Cultural Studies and Policy Studies programs.

 As Assistant Director of Graduate Programs, Kate advises current students on policies and procedures, and provides guidance in academic planning and progress.
 She also manages the admissions process and supports curricular development for the IAS graduate programs.

 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

-As Graduate Staff Assistant, Nate assists the IAS graduate office with program promotion, student recruitment, and administrative support.
+As Graduate Staff Assistant, Sofia assists the IAS graduate office with program promotion, student recruitment, and administrative support.